robgietema/huddle/README.md

 Supported options:

-- `-i filename` or `--input` - Use `filename` as the input html file (default: index.html)
+- `-i filename` or `--input` - Use `filename` as the input HTML file (default: index.html)
-- `-o filename` or `--output` - Use `filename` as the output html file (default: index-min.html)
+- `-o filename` or `--output` - Use `filename` as the output HTML file (default: index-min.html)
 - `-h` or `--help` - Show help message

-Input should be an html document.
+Input should be an HTML document.
 All script and css tags should be parsed and the files from it merged and compressed.
-The output html should be stripped from whitespace and contain the path to the merged and compressed files.
+The output HTML should be stripped from whitespace and contain the path to the merged and compressed files.

 ## Supported formats